Boeing concerned about tariff talk, but no business impact yet

 “We are very much engaged in the discussion.
 We are concerned that it could affect supply chain costs.
 But note that supply chains are flowing in both directions between (these) countries as we both support existing fleets as well as build new airplanes.”

-Washington recently imposed 25 percent tariffs on $34 billion of Chinese imports, and Beijing responded with tariffs on the same amount of U.S. exports to China..
+Washington recently imposed 25-percent tariffs on $34 billion of Chinese imports, and Beijing responded with tariffs on the same amount of U.S. exports to China..

-The U.S. administration then raised the stakes, threatening 10 percent tariffs on $200 billion of Chinese goods, prompting China to warn it would hit back.
+The U.S. administration then raised the stakes, threatening 10-percent tariffs on $200 billion of Chinese goods, prompting China to warn it would hit back.

 “Rhetoric about potential penalty actions are a concern to us,” Muilenburg said.

-Speaking ahead of the Farnborough Airshow, Muilenburg said both nations understood the importance of aerospace to their economies.
+Speaking at a briefing ahead of the Farnborough Airshow, Muilenburg said both the United States and China understood the importance of aerospace to their economies.

-He said they shared many interests, as China needed planes to boost its air transport capacity and the United States relied on the sector for thousands of valuable export jobs, with aerospace making up the largest single trade surplus item.
+He said they shared key interests, as China needed planes to boost its air transport capacity and the United States relied on the sector for thousands of valuable export jobs.

 “Aerospace thrives on global trade, free and open trade,” Muilenburg said, adding the sector drove economic benefit globally.

-Muilenburg said Boeing would not take a decision on whether to launch a possible new mid-market passenger jet until 2019.
+On Boeing’s plans for a potential new passenger plane, Muilenburg said the U.S. company would not take a decision on whether to launch the potential middle-of-the-market design until 2019.

-But it would not let the entry to service slip beyond a target of 2025, even though it is taking the time needed to hone the business case.
+He stressed it would not let the entry to service slip beyond a target of 2025, even though it is taking the time needed to hone the business case for the novel type of jet.

-“We want a 2025 airplane,” Boeing Commercial Airplanes CEO Kevin McAllister said.
+“We want a 2025 airplane,” Boeing Commercial Airplanes CEO Kevin McAllister said, adding it would be more economic to run than other aircraft in its category.

-Boeing is looking at developing a plane to try to stimulate new routes in a gap between its benchmark 737 single-aisle model and its smallest wide-body jets.
+Boeing is looking at developing a plane to try to stimulate new routes in a gap between its benchmark 737 single-aisle model and the smallest version of its wide-body 787 jetliner.

 Analysts say the deadline is crucial because it represents the sweet spot for replacements of elderly 757 and 767 fleets.